 All Year 7 students follow the ICHK Transitions course, which is an innovative programme specially designed to support them with their move to secondary school.

 Our programme features a combination of established subjects including English, Mathematics and Science, along with courses of our own design like Human Technologies.
 These are steeped in educational research and help to ensure that students develop the skills to meet the challenges of a globalized and technology-centred economy.
 The programme includes:

 For more information please see our brochure, below:

-In Years 10 and 11 we follow IGCSEs.
+In Years 10 and 11 we follow IGCSEs and BTECs.
 We ensure progression and continuity by building on the achievements of the earlier years and by preparing students for the rigours of the International Baccalaureate Diploma Programme (IBDP) offered in Years 12 and 13.

 All students take the core subjects of English, Mathematics, Science, Second Language, Human Technologies, Enrichment and Flow and PE.
 Students also select two options from subjects including Art, Drama, Media Studies, Environmental Management, Economics, History, Expressive Arts, Global Perspectives and Enrichment and Flow.

 Human Technologies helps students discover and develop skills for learning including self-management, collaboration, leadership, critical thinking, inquiry and ICT skills, whilst practicing self-reflection and self awareness.
 Enrichment and Flow offers students the opportunity to dig deeper into areas of personal interest and passion and to take more control over their own learning.